dominiquedevriese/facomp-stlc-coq/README.md

 ## Coq version

-These proofs were successfully checked using Coq v8.6.
+These proofs were successfully checked using Coq v8.6 and v8.5.3.

 ## Structure of Coq proof